 Meet Barsin Eshaghi Gharagoz, a student-veteran in UCLA Life Sciences.
 After serving in the U.S. Army as a combat medic, Barsin began UCLA as a transfer student, and is now in his final year majoring in Molecular, Cell and Developmental Biology, with a minor in Biomedical Research.
 He’s the embodiment of UCLA’s True Bruin Values: Respect, Accountability, Integrity, Service, and Excellence.
 And he’s determined to see all veterans in Life Sciences succeed.

 Barsin sets a high bar for himself.
 He’s in the College Honors program, working toward departmental honors.
-For his Biomedical Research minor, he’s been working alongside a graduate student in the lab of Professor Elaine Hsaio, researching how the gut microbiome affects placental health during pregnancy.
+For his Biomedical Research minor, he’s been working alongside a graduate student in the lab of integrative biology and physiology professor Elaine Hsaio, researching how the gut microbiome affects placental health during pregnancy.
 He says, “When I’m in lab, it’s very important for me to do the best I can possibly do, so they will know that veterans are a different breed.
 To me, being a veteran means to hold oneself to a higher standard, and the reputation of veterans matters a lot.”

 He’s passionate about promoting undergraduate research, and believes that students should learn about programs that can provide them with experience and help them make important connections.
 “You come to the number one public institution, not because it’s number one, but because it matches your interests and goals,” Barsin says.
 “Go in prepared and know what the school has to offer you.
 For me, that was the resources they had for veterans, the programs, the campus environment, and quality of research.
 UCLA has some of the greatest minds on the planet.”